-- Expanded our range of LED lighting products and services through the acquisition of two external lighting businesses, DW Windsor (2021) and Kingfisher Lighting (2017) - · Continued investment in R&D enables us to bring new and more efficient products to market, helping to maintain competitive advantage and grow market share - Dedicated R&D functions in China and the UK employing 112 specialists with an expenditure of £4.1m in 2023 - 317 new product SKUs in 2023 (249 in 2022) including the development of solar-powered off-grid lighting products and more efficient lighting - Completion of a strategic investment with our longstanding partner, eEnergy Group plc.
+- Expanded our range of LED lighting products and services through the acquisition of two external lighting businesses, DW Windsor (2021) and Kingfisher Lighting (2017) - Acquisition of CMD (2024) who design and manufacture a comprehensive range of wiring accessories for commercial premises.
+Opportunity to include LED lighting products as part of their solution - Continued investment in R&D enables us to bring new and more efficient products to market, helping to maintain competitive advantage and grow market share - Dedicated R&D functions in China and the UK employing 130 specialists with an expenditure of £5.1m in 2024 - New product innovations include solar-powered off-grid lighting, hybrid lighting solutions as well as more efficient lighting products - Strategic investment with our long-standing partner, eEnergy Group plc.
 We are a key supply partner to the company's eLight business who operate within the non-residential segment